 Start by identifying underlying beliefs (potentially rooted in childhood) that may make you feel as though you don't deserve your success.
-Look for exaggerated, irrational, or unrealistic thoughts that come up again and again and practice identifying common cognitive distortions that trip you up.
+Look for exaggerated, irrational, or unrealistic thoughts that come up again and again, and practice identifying common cognitive distortions that trip you up.

-2. They get curious and ask questions.
+2. Get curious and ask questions.